reactjs/pt-br.react.dev/content/docs/higher-order-components.md

 <!---

-NOTE: Remove this before commiting
+NOTE: Remove this before opening the PR

-1. Should I translate Higher-Order Component?
+- Should I translate Higher-Order Component?
-2. If yes, should I call its acronym HOC or COS?
+- If yes, should I call its acronym HOC or COS?
-3. Should I translate "wrapped" to "envolvido" (or something else)?
+- Should I translate "wrapped" to "envolvido"?
-4. Should I translate Side-effects?
+- Should I translate Side-effects?
+- Should I translate "lifecycle" methods?

 --->

 ---